David L. Grinnell Sells 947 Shares of Boston Beer Company Inc (NYSE:SAM) Stock

-Boston Beer Company Inc (NYSE:SAM) VP David L. Grinnell sold 947 shares of the company’s stock in a transaction on Tuesday, April 14th.
-The stock was sold at an average price of $410.00, for a total transaction of $388,270.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
+Boston Beer Company Inc (NYSE:SAM) VP David L. Grinnell sold 947 shares of the stock in a transaction dated Thursday, April 16th.
+The shares were sold at an average price of $425.00, for a total value of $402,475.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.

 David L. Grinnell also recently made the following trade(s):